 Ann and Jim, excellent friends, happy and the most adorable couple you can imagine.
-They have been more times in CR than me I think (Im costarican) .
+They have been more times in Costa Rica than me I think (Im costarican) .
 Not only for birds and general nature lovers but also for spanish lessons.

-Ana speaks better spanish than me!.
+Ana speaks fluent Spanish!.
 They know the country so well and birds.
 Again another target list that Ann called wish list with no pressure!!
 They had never been in North pacific of this coutry (dry forest) so we focused on that region, we knew the list wasnt gonna be too high but some targets for them were still there.
 We had over 275 sps

 Some of their targets were ghosts, some one of the questions: Carlos, could we get Umbrellabird and Lovely Cotinga? when you have to answer that question if you are positive then you say » maybe» but inside of your logic, NO.